 After a student registers or makes any schedule changes, he or she should view the schedule online and retain a printed copy as a record.

 Buy Your Textbooks

-Registration and the schedule of classes search contain links that will take studnets directly to the bookstore.
-At the UGA Bookstore website, students can view all the books that will be needed for a course.
-The UGA Bookstore site also offers the opportunity to purchase textbooks for classes.
+Registration and the schedule of classes search contain links that will take students directly to the bookstore.
+At the UGA Bookstore website, students can view and purchase the books needed for a course.